-- Participating in a 14-week field semester in our 4,609 acres of research forest
+- Participate in a 14-week field semester in our 4,609 acres of research forest.

-- Developing a forest management plan for a local school forest
+- Develop a forest management plan for a local school forest.

-- Using state-of-the-art equipment and technology for lab assignments, research, and projects
+- Use state-of-the-art equipment and technology for lab assignments, research, and projects.

-- Working alongside faculty through the Earn and Learn Assistantship, offered to all accepted School of Forest Resources and Environmental Science students
+- Work alongside faculty through the Earn and Learn Assistantship, offered to all accepted College of Forest Resources and Environmental Science students.

-- Studying in one of the largest contiguous forested areas in the eastern United States, where your classroom is literally out your back door
+- Study in one of the largest contiguous forested areas in the eastern United States, where your classroom is literally out your back door.

 Create the Future with Careers In:

 Huskies Get Hired By:

 "Through setting up timber harvests, running chainsaws, tapping trees for maple syrup, riding in the cab of harvesters, and working with other students, I have grown both as an individual and a natural resources professional."

 Customize your Degree: